10 (more) iPad Apps for the Classroom

 The first installment of ‘10 iPad Apps for the Classroom’ was popular enough, I decided to do a follow up.
 A lot more time and a lot more Apps have been developed for the iPad since the last article.
 I’ll highlight some of my favorites and most useful ones.

 Frog Dissection ($4.99) - A digital interpretation of a classroom classic.
 I’ve covered this App once in an earlier review here.
 A recent update has added more information and data for students to explore.
 The App is nicely put together, very east to use and graphically sharp.
 Notes: no internet connection required.

+Intro to Math, by Montessorium ($4.99) - This App is aimed toward pre-school and elementary school teaching.
+Its provides a great introduction to math.
+From writing and forming numbers to basic counting and math.
+The visual elements are great for reinforcing the ideas of counting and visually displaying what 9 of something looks like.
+It is a very polished App with great graphics and simple interface.
 NASA HD (Free) - Everything a lesson on space could need.
 Access to NASA's massive photo and video archive.
 Get live tracking of satellites in orbit, even see when they will pass over your area.
 Get mission updates.
 Find out when the next launch will be, and watch it live on the app.
 Also a wealth of information and facts on everything in our solar system pulled directly from the NASA website.
 Notes: iPad only app, internet or 3G connection required.